rit-swenms-gang/pcgen/courseProjectDocs/integration-testing/report.md

 - **EvaluationManager** — a typed key–value store used throughout PCGen to provide runtime evaluation data to formula components.

 ### **Interaction Tested**
-A custom NEPCalculation implementation (`DoubleInputCalc`) retrieves an input value from the EvaluationManager using the `INPUT` TypedKey, performs a computation (doubling the value), and returns the result.
+Two custom NEPCalculation implementations (`DoubleInputCalc` and `SquareInputCalc`) retrieve an input value from the EvaluationManager using the `INPUT` TypedKey, perform a computation (doubling the value), and return the result.

 This verifies:
 - Correct TypedKey-based data flow between modules